Unpaid Equalization Could Come Out of Bankrupt Spouse’s Pension

 Unfortunately for [the wife], not only are her equalization proceedings against [the husband] stayed as a result of his bankruptcy, any such equalization claim will be extinguished after the discharge … unless she obtains leave to proceed from the bankruptcy court …

-The courts now routinely grant an order for leave to proceed in circumstances where a spouse wishes to proceed with an equalization remedy against the pension, presumably because the granting of such a stay does not prejudice the bankrupt estate in any way, and because it is consistent with desire of the courts to divide pension assets between spouses in circumstances where there are no other significant assets to be divided.
+The courts now routinely grant an order for leave to proceed in circumstances where a spouse wishes to proceed with an equalization remedy against the pension, presumably because the granting of such a stay does not prejudice the bankrupt estate in any way, and because it is consistent with the desire of the courts to divide pension assets between spouses in circumstances where there are no other significant assets to be divided.
 The normal order is worded so as to permit the claimant to commence or continue proceedings in the matrimonial court for equalization against the pension, notwithstanding the bankruptcy or subsequent discharge.

 The wife was therefore allowed to proceed to enforce her equalization claim against the bankrupt husband’s pension.